nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 |200|125|100|75|0.525|0.273|high sd. skew?|
 |315|0|5|180|0.525|0.360|experimental error?|

+The average provides our score and the standard deviation provides an estimate of the precision of our score.

 ## Error Detection

+In the process of combining four bin counts into one score, we've lost quite a lot of information.
-As the above example illustrate, there are many different ways to get the same score.
+As the above example illustrates, there are many different ways to get the same score.

 The last example seems likely to indicate a problem as it doesn't resemble a normal curve at all.
 This might indicate swapped or contaminated bins, especially if similar issues affect many variants.